'We learnt about the importance of democracy'.

-The council, led by Mrs Carlin and Mrs farmer, is made up of representatives from each class and they have a set agenda each week.
+The council, led by Mrs Carlin is made up of representatives from each class and they have a set agenda for their meetings.

 Roles and responsibilities of the Council

 Chairperson - draws up an agenda; takes views of other council members; gives his/her view about matters being considered.

 Vice Chairperson - takes the Chairperson's place if not available; assists the Chairperson.

 Secretary - takes the minutes of a meeting; writes any letters/communication with others.

 Treasurer - learns about finance and meets with Mrs Furness to discuss any proposed purchases by the Council; to monitor money spent.

 - An inclusive, structured forum for discussion and decision making.

 - A means for children to raise issues and concerns.

 - To help children develop responsible attitudes and independence.